belgian-bitcoin-embassy/mobile-dev-workshops/WORKSHOP_3.md

 ### JIT channels with LSPS2

 The next feature we will implement is the Just-In-Time (JIT) channels with LSPS2.
 This feature allows a wallet to receive a Lightning payment without having inbound liquidity yet.
-The LSP will open a zero-conf channel when it receives a payment for the wallet and pass the payment to through this channel.
+The LSP will open a zero-conf channel when a payment for the wallet reaches the node of the LSP and pass the payment through this channel.
 So the channel is created just in time when it is needed as the name suggests.
 A fee is generally deducted from the amount by the LSP for this service.

 Various Liquidity Service Providers and Lightning wallets and developers are working on an open standard for this feature called [LSPS2](https://github.com/BitcoinAndLightningLayerSpecs/lsp/tree/main/LSPS2).
 Having a standard for this feature will make it easier for wallets to integrate with different LSPs and for LSPs to provide this service to different wallets, without the need for custom integrations for each wallet-LSP pair.
 This gives users more choice and competition in the market.